Robinson House is an all upper-class dorm located in Sterling Quad.

 In general, Robinson tends to be studious and quiet, and our residents appreciate an atmosphere created by a mutual respect in regards to personal space and noise levels.

-Brian is the Walter Kenneth Kilpatrick Professor of Organizational Behavior at the Graduate School of Business.
+Brian is the Walter Kenneth Kilpatrick Professor of Organizational Behavior and Senior Associate Dean at the Graduate School of Business.
 He has been at Stanford since 2002.
 His research examines social justice issues, with a focus on the psychological experience of inequality.
 He also examines features of individuals’ social experience that give rise the feeling that life is meaningful.
 He teaches about the functioning of groups and teams, and leadership.
 He courses typically take an experiential approach to education.
 Brian received his BS in psychology from University of Illinois at Urbana-Champaign.
 He received his PhD in social psychology from UCLA.

 What’s the coolest thing about your house and community?